Every day, Be sure to check the Blog for past messages and updated content!

-Join us this Sunday as we worship and reflect
+Join us this Sunday at 10:15 am as we gather for worship on the lawn across from Zion

 Both a service of Worship and separate sermon will be available Sunday morning